emdeletaede/build-a-purge-script-with-cosmosdb-mongo-API/README.md

         "ok" : 1
 }

-so the total time is longueur but you will need less RU/ secondes
+so the total time is longueur but you will need less RU/ secondes .
+So a tecnics to limit the need of RU/S use removeOne will be the best option , the total time will be more longueur but the need of RU/s will be less than the other command

-to be continue